Louis de Culant: Career

 De Culant and De Brosse were chosen to accompany Joan of Arc at the head of a troupe that joined the bulk of the forces royal march on Orleans, participating in the Battle of Orleans.
 From Orleans to Paris, De Culant fought on land with Joan of Arc.

-He served as Admiral of France in 1421 through 1437 when he lost office because of allegations of misappropriation of public funds.
+He served as Admiral of France in 1421 through 1437 when he was removed from office due to allegations of misappropriation of public funds.
 De Culant participated in several other battles, including those at Beaugency, Jargeau, Meung, and Patay.